Overview

 is an identity verification through sound which can be used when contacting a call center or indicating the speaker and time frame.

 Ever since it was developed, Gowajee has been used by various agencies, like universities, and the public and private sectors, especially at call centers, both for Thai speech-to-text, and text-to-speech functions.
-Gowajee’s error is only at 9% compared to 15% by other AIs.
+Gowajee’s error is only 9% compared to 15% for other AIs.

 As a result of data gathering of voices that convey various emotions, Gowajee has been able to help develop the systems used in DMIND for screening patients with depression.